Ashton, Elizabeth Bay

-Ashton is a heritage-listed mansion located at 102 Elizabeth Bay Road in the inner eastern Sydney suburb of Elizabeth Bay in the City of Sydney local government area of New South Wales, Australia.
+Ashton is a heritage-listed mansion located at 102 Elizabeth Bay Road in the inner eastern Sydney suburb of Elizabeth Bay, New South Wales, Australia.
 It was designed by Thomas Rowe and built from 1874 to 1875.
-It is also known as Ashton and its grounds and Caprera (c.1875-c.1910); Brema or Braemar (c.1910-c.1920); The German Consulate.
+It is also known as Ashton and its grounds and Caprera (c.1875–c.1910); Brema or Braemar (c.1910–c.1920); The German Consulate.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 19 November 2003.

 History

 Elizabeth Bay had been the site of a fishing village established by Governor Macquarie in c.
 1815 for a composite group of Cadigal people under the leadership of Bungaree (d.1830).
 Elizabeth Bay had been named in honour of Elizabeth Macquarie.
-Sir Thomas Brisbane, Governor 1821-5, designated Elizabeth Bay as the site of an asylum for the insane.
+Sir Thomas Brisbane, Governor 1821–25, designated Elizabeth Bay as the site of an asylum for the insane.
 Governor Darling granted Colonial Secretary Alexander Macleay 54 acre at Elizabeth Bay in 1826.
-From 1826-1926 the subject land was part of Macleay's estate, in which he built his mansion in the 1830s to the west.
+From 1826–1926 the subject land was part of Macleay's estate, in which he built his mansion in the 1830s to the west.
 Built well before the house, the estate was widely considered at the time (1820s on) as "the finest house and garden in the colony".
 Its wood walks bordered the estate on its eastern side (and later the site of Ashton).